 Jesus has set the example: The Word of Life came to earth and was not heard.
 The Bread of Life came to earth and fasted.
 The Water of Life came to earth and was given vinegar to drink.
 The Life of the World came to earth to die.
 For us.
 His “rights” as God’s Son did not enter into the equation, such was his love for us (see Philippians 2:5-11).

 Sebastian Valfre, a 17th century priest, sums it up for me:

 “When it is all over you will not regret having suffered; rather you will regret having

 suffered so little, and suffered that little so badly.”

 e-Devotion author: Nance Wabshaw.

-If you are interested in becoming an e-Devotion author, please contact Pastor Dan Hoeger at email@example.com or 602.866.9191.
+If you are interested in becoming an e-Devotion author, please contact Pastor Dan at firstname.lastname@example.org or 602.866.9191.

-The e-Devotion can also be viewed on the All Saints website or our Facebook page.
+The e-Devotion can also be viewed on the All Saints website.